LostKobrakai/ex_doc_docset/README.md

     - [ ] Section
 - [ ] Check in with the `ex_doc` team on how to make enough things public for the usecase:
 https://github.com/elixir-lang/ex_doc/issues/1548
+- [ ] Dash uses a newer optimized index: Figure out what's that about

 ## Installation